Serving all people by providing personalized health and wellness through exemplary care, education and research.

-A healthy liver does many vital jobs.
-It processes alcohol, food, and medications.
-It makes digestive juices, helps with blood clotting, and helps the body fight infection.
+A healthy liver does many important jobs.
+It processes alcohol, food, and medicines.
+It makes digestive juices, helps with blood clotting, and helps your body fight infection.
 The portal vein is the large vessel that carries most of the blood from the intestine to the liver.
-Certain diseases or a blockage in the portal vein can cause an increase in blood pressure in this vein.
-This often leads to fluid buildup in the abdomen (ascites) and massive bleeding.
-The TIPS procedure helps relieve the pressure in the portal vein.
+Certain diseases or a blockage in the portal vein can cause blood pressure to rise in this vein.
+This often leads to fluid buildup in the belly (abdomen) and massive bleeding.
+The TIPS procedure helps ease the pressure in the portal vein.
 The procedure is done by a specially trained doctor called an interventional radiologist.

 TIPS is a complex procedure.
-Your doctor can explain it to you.
+Your healthcare provider will explain it to you.
 Below is a summary of what will happen during the procedure.

-You will have an IV (intravenous) line to give you fluid and medications.
-You will be given medication through the IV to help you relax.
+You will be under general anesthesia or conscious sedation.
+You will have an IV (intravenous) line to give you fluid and medicines.
+You will also be given medicine through the IV to help you relax.

 Local anesthesia is injected to numb the skin at the incision site.
-A very small incision is made on the right side of your neck.
-A needle with a guide wire attached is inserted through the incision into a vein.
+A very small cut (incision) is made on the right side of your neck.
+A needle with a guide wire attached is put through the incision into a vein.

-Contrast medium is injected into the vein.
-This helps the vein show clearly on x-ray images.
-Using these images as a guide, the radiologist moves the needle into the hepatic vein (another large vein in the liver).
+X-ray dye is injected into the vein.
+This helps the vein show up clearly on X-ray images.
+Using these images as a guide, the radiologist moves the needle into another large vein in the liver (the hepatic vein).

 The needle is pushed through the wall of the hepatic vein into the portal vein.
-A catheter (thin, flexible tube) is threaded over the guide wire.
-A stent (metal mesh cylinder) is moved through the catheter and placed over the needle between the hepatic and portal veins.
-The stent creates a shunt (passageway) between the two veins.
-Blood flows freely through the shunt into the hepatic vein, relieving the high pressure in the portal vein.
+A thin flexible tube (catheter) is threaded over the guide wire.
+A metal mesh cylinder (stent) is moved through the catheter and placed over the needle between the hepatic and portal veins.
+The stent creates a passageway (shunt) between the 2 veins.
+Blood flows freely through the shunt into the hepatic vein.
+This relieves the high pressure in the portal vein.

-When the procedure is finished, the needle, wire, and catheter are removed.
-The stent remains in place to hold the shunt open.
+When the procedure is finished, the needle, wire, and catheter are taken out.
+The stent stays in place to hold the shunt open.

-Your blood pressure and pulse will be monitored closely for several hours after the procedure.
+Your blood pressure and pulse will be watched closely for several hours after the procedure.

 You will not be able to eat or drink for several hours after the procedure.

-The catheter in your neck may remain in place for a day or longer.
+The catheter in your neck may stay in place for a day or longer.

-You may have one or more ultrasound tests to check how well the shunt is working.
+You may have 1 or more ultrasound tests to check how well the shunt is working.